githubninpoka/RickMortyTest/README.md

 - if you have the DbContext setup in a separate project, adding a MVC app with scaffolding becomes trivial (in .Net 8)
 - with the courses that I already did, adding an action/view for selected planet took me 15 minutes. that's reassuring.
 - adding multiple startup projects works but I see that the MVC will load its first view before the table in database is purged and reloaded by the console project.
+- working better with the filter system in MVC, injecting headers through filters
+- using dependency injection in filters
+- the standard microsoft documentation is extremely cryptic sometimes

 What I am not happy about:
 - it looks clumsy with all those projects but maybe that's okay